How Dominant is China at the Olympic Games?

 Decades of rapid economic development have corresponded with China’s emergence as a global force in international sports.
 Nowhere has this trend been more on display than at the Olympic Games, which offer participating nations an opportunity to boost their international image by showcasing their athletic prowess.

-In recent decades, China has been a top competitor at the Summer Olympic Games.
-Since 1996, China has netted 226 gold, 157 silver, and 137 bronze medals, putting it in second place in both golds and total medals behind only the United States.
+China is a top competitor at the Summer Olympic Games.
+Between the 1996 and 2020 Olympic Games, China netted 226 gold, 157 silver, and 137 bronze medals, putting it in second place in both golds and total medals behind only the United States.
 China’s best performance to date came in 2008, when China hosted the Olympics in Beijing.
 That year Chinese athletes led the world gold medal count by a wide margin with 48 golds.
 However, China fell short of leading in the overall medal count, earning 99 medals compared to the United States’ 112.
-At the most recent Summer Games, held in Tokyo in 2021, China earned 38 golds, falling just one medal short of tying the United States.1
+At the 2020 Tokyo Summer Games, China earned 38 golds, falling just one medal short of tying the United States.1

-China’s performance at the Winter Games has been more pedestrian.
+China’s performance at the Winter Games has been more lackluster.
 Despite participating in every Winter Olympics since 1980, China did not bring home its first winter medal until 1992 when Chinese speed skater Ye Qiaobo won silver in the women’s 500m.
-China did not earn its first gold medal at the Winter Games until a decade later in 2002 when another speed skater, Yang Yang, won golds in the women’s 1000m and 500m.
-Since 1994, China has only earned 13 gold, 25 silver, and 21 bronze medals, placing it 13th globally in the overall medal count.
-This trend has not changed significantly in recent years.
-At the 2018 Winter Games in Pyeongchang, China ranked 14th in the overall medal count with one gold, six silver, and two bronze medals.
+China did not earn its first gold medal at the Winter Games until a decade later in 2002 when another speed skater, Yang Yang, won two golds in the women’s 1000m and 500m.
+Since 1992, China has only earned 22 gold, 32 silver, and 23 bronze medals, placing it 16th globally in the overall medal count.

-This proficiency in summer sports is also reflected in China’s performance at the Paralympics.
-China has emerged as a dominant player in the Summer Paralympics, winning the total medal count in every Summer Paralympic Game since 2004.
-By comparison, China has earned only one medal at the Winter Paralympic Games—a gold in wheelchair curling at the 2018 Pyeongchang Games.
+These trends are also reflected in China’s performance at the Paralympics.
+China has emerged as a dominant player in the Summer Paralympics, leading the total medal count in every Summer Paralympic Game since 2004.
+In the Winter Paralympics, however, China had only earned one medal—a gold in wheelchair curling at the 2018 Pyeongchang Games.
+China flipped this script at the 2022 Beijing Winter Paralympics, earning 18 gold medals and 61 overall medals.

 China has also achieved considerable success at competitions outside of the Olympic/Paralympic framework.
 At the Summer Asian Games, a multi-sport competition held every 4 years, China has won more medals than any other participant.
 China’s student athletes have also earned the third most medals in the World University Games, behind the United States and Japan.